 Encourage the dog to lean on you in a safe and comfortable position, such as sitting next to you or lying down on a soft surface.
 This will prevent physical discomfort or injury to both you and the dog.

 Provide positive reinforcement for the dog’s affectionate behavior, such as petting, praising, or giving treats.
 This will strengthen the bond between you and the dog and increase the dog’s confidence and security.

 Avoid ignoring the dog or pushing it away when it leans on you, as this may cause the dog to feel rejected, anxious, or insecure.
 Instead, offer the dog affection and attention when it leans on you, and encourage it to engage in other activities, such as playing, training, or exploring its environment.

 Address any underlying issues causing the dog to lean on you excessively, such as anxiety, fear, or boredom.
 Consult with a professional dog trainer or behaviorist to identify and address these issues and develop a training plan that suits your dog’s needs and personality.

 Provide plenty of exercises, mental stimulation, and socialization opportunities for the dog to help reduce anxiety, boredom, or aggression.
 Greyhounds are active and social dogs that need regular physical and mental challenges to stay healthy and happy.

 Why Do Greyhounds Lean On You

 Leaning is a typical and natural behavior in Greyhounds that can signify affection, trust, or insecurity.
+Greyhounds lean on you simply because they love you.
 Understanding why Greyhounds lean on you and how to respond to it positively and effectively is crucial for building a strong and healthy relationship with your dog.